- Where do I find the Admissions Office?

 The Admissions Committee at Westminster attempts to enroll well-rounded students who are intelligent and ambitious, intellectually curious, and interested in others.
 They aspire to be good citizens who seek a strong academic foundation necessary for college and for a life of service and achievement.

 No, there is no such requirement.
 However, you are certainly welcome to schedule a visit if you have specific questions.
 We encourage interested parents to visit with us during our Open House events and/or the small group parent information sessions and tours that we offer throughout the admissions season.
-Please be sure to check our admissions calendar to view upcoming events.
+Please be sure to check Ravenna to view upcoming events.

 Westminster's student body is a diverse community of people - many are talented in one area but may have to work harder in another area.
 Applicants who are accepted tend to be bright, motivated students in their respective schools.
 There is no specific test score minimum; however, our applicant pool is competitive.

-With the exception of the JATP results, all admissions materials should be received by our office before the due date in January.
+With the exception of the JATP/SSAT results, all admissions materials should be received by our office by the materials deadline in January.
+JATP results are due in early February, and we will accept results of the February SSAT, provided that results are released to Westminster when registering for the test.
 We may schedule your child's evaluation after this date, but that does not conflict with the materials deadline.
-Files that are incomplete will not be reviewed by the Admissions Committee until after April, and will be considered Late Applications.
-At that point in time, upon review of a complete file, the best initial decision Westminster can offer an applicant is wait list pool.
+Files that are incomplete will not be reviewed by the Admissions committee until after April and will be considered late applications.
+At that point in time, upon review of a complete file, the best initial decision Westminster can offer an applicant is waitlist.

 Lower School: LSadmissions@westminster.net